Los héroes del sitio de Zaragoza: Historical significance

 The film stages three celebrated heroes of the Spanish resistance against the Napoleonic invasion:

-María de la Consolación Azlor, Condesa de Bureta (es) created and directed the Cuerpo de Amazonas [Amazon Corps], a special female corps that provided relief to the wounded and supplied food and ammunition to the fighters.
+María de la Consolación Azlor, Condesa de Bureta, created and directed the Cuerpo de Amazonas [Amazon Corps], a special female corps that provided relief to the wounded and supplied food and ammunition to the fighters.
 In addition, she turned her palace into a hospital, and took up arms at times of danger.

 Jorge Ibor y Casamayor (es), known as Tío Jorge (Uncle George) played a major role in the defence of Saragossa.
 The city gave his name to a park in 1958.

 Agustina Raimunda María Saragossa Doménech, known as Agustina de Aragón, was an active defensor of the city who has become famous for one particular action: On June 15, 1808, the French army stormed the Portillo, an ancient gateway into the city defended by a hodgepodge battery of old cannons and a heavily outnumbered volunteer unit.
 Agustina, arriving on the ramparts with a basket of apples to feed the gunners, watched the nearby defenders fall to French bayonets.

 The Spanish troops broke ranks, having suffered heavy casualties, and abandoned their posts.
 With the French troops a few yards away, Agustina herself ran forward, loaded a cannon, and lit the fuse, shredding a wave of attackers at point-blank range.
 This action has been the subject of a monumental statue erected in Saragossa and of several paintings, which have inspired the design of the set for the film.